Nirav-Zignuts/practice/Readme.txt

 Python 3.9 +
 Docker and Docker Compose
 Django
-MySQL ( database used in this project)
+PostgreSQL ( database used in this project)